quinnwai/tic-tac-toe/README.md

 ## Functionality
 Some highlights include...
--Keeping track of player moves
+- Keeping track of player moves
--Allowing user to quit out the game
+- Allowing user to quit out the game
--Multiple messages and return codes for possible errors
+- Multiple messages and return codes for possible errors